 Now it’s rare that you are going to get all of those people to come to your site, but you can get a portion of them.
-Even 10% would add up… especially if you did this with a handful of articles.
+Even 10% would add up, especially if you do this for a handful of articles.

-Your goal should be to have a list of at least 100 keywords that are very similar.
-You’ll want to do this at least five times.
-For example, remember that list of five keywords I mentioned above wasn’t too similar to each other…
+Your goal is to have a list of at least 100 keywords that are very similar.

 With your newly found keywords, I want you to write an article.